specht/gl/README.md

 ## Installation

+# Install ActiveSupport: `gem install activesupport`
+# Clone the repository
-Clone the repository, run ./gl and follow the instructions to create a symlink.
-You may also want to setup Tab completion for BASH.
+# Run ./gl and follow the instructions to create a symlink.
+# You may also want to setup Tab completion for BASH: `complete -C gl -o default gl`

 ### Tab completion